Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Resources for Geriatric Caregivers

-Although it can feel like you're alone as a geriatric caregiver, there are countless other people in similar situations.
-Aside from support groups to commiserate with, your local city likely also has agencies specifically created to help elderly people in your area.
+Although it can feel like you're alone as a geriatric caregiver, there are countless others in similar situations — and real resources available to help.

 Local Aging Agencies and Home Health Providers